Pilgrimage (2017 film): Plot

 The monks continue, but are quickly ambushed by a group of Gaelic warriors, who slaughtered the soldiers and several monks.
 The Mute dives to protect the young Diarmuid, but is stunned by a rock from a sling.
 As the Gaels make off with the cart bearing the reliquary, the Mute regains consciousness, grabs a sword from a fallen soldier, and kills several of the Gaels, including their chieftain; the rest scatter in fear.
 The two surviving monks, Diarmuid and the timid Cathal, are astonished until Geraldus claims the Mute's fierce actions as holy wrath on the Gaels for desecrating the reliquary.
 They choose to follow after the stolen relic, as it is too dangerous to wait for rescue by Raymond's troops.

-The Mute tracks the stolen cart, finding the reliquary gone; he then spots a Gaelic scout and quietly kills him.
-They have found the Irish camp, and there are too many men to fight.
-To their dismay, their leader Brother Ciarán is tied hostage to a tree.
-Diarmuid insists they rescue Ciarán, but Geraldus insists that their holy duty is to the relic and not to their comrade; further, that Ciarán would surely also say the same.
-Diarmuid volunteers to after nightfall sneak into the camp and steal the relic, abandoning the ornate golden reliquary to the Gaels.

 As the Mute and Diarmuid prepare to sneak into the camp, Raymond and his lieutenants appear.
-They are there for the relic, as they hired the Gaels to murder the pilgrims such that King John of England could claim the relic instead of the Pope.
-He says that John has become distrustful of his nobles in Ireland, thinking that they are more loyal to their relatives in Normandy and the King of France than himself.
+They are there for the relic, as they hired the Gaels to murder the pilgrims so that King John of England could claim the relic instead of the Pope.
+He says that John has become distrustful of his nobles in Ireland, thinking that they are more loyal to their relatives in Normandy and the King of France than to himself.
 During their discussion Diarmuid sneaks to Ciarán's side and attempts to cut his bonds; Brother Ciarán insists the boy let him go.
 Ciarán, who was driving the cart bearing the reliquary during the ambush, tells Diarmuid that he threw the relic from the cart before he and the cart were taken and that Diarmuid must find the relic and leave him to his fate.

-Devastated, Diarmuid leaves his mentor behind.
-The monks watch in horror as Raymond discovers the reliquary is empty.
-Raymond offers Ciarán a quick death if he tells where the relic has gone.
-Ciarán refuses and calls out Jesus' name as Raymond brutally kills him with a multi-pronged barb.